mansunkuo/mansunkuo.github.io/content/tech/helm/index.md

 git push -u origin main
 ```

-You also need a branch called `gh-pages` to make it work.
+You also need a branch called `gh-pages` to ensure proper functionality.
 We will use this branch to host our charts.
 Let's create and checkout a new branch and push it to our repository.
 Remember to switch back to your main branch.

 ```bash
 git checkout -b gh-pages